Scottish Grand National Festival Betting Offers 2020

 Scottish Grand National

-The big event of the festival, drawing in crowds of up to 20,000 to the Scottish course, gets off at just after 4pm.
+The big event of the festival, drawing in crowds of up to 20,000 to the Scottish course, gets off at around 3:30pm.
 At just under 4 miles it takes around 8 minutes for the around 30 riders to get around.

 With a purse of over £250,000 and £122,500 for the winner, it is of course the best paid race of the weekend as well as the highlight.
 Open to 5-year-olds Open to 5-year-olds the 27 fence race is categorised as Grade 3, as with all of the nationals, but is revered in the hearts of Scottish racegoers as any grade one race.